 Donor program for MS research: Establishing a German MS brain bank

-Progress has been made in recent years in MS research, but the exact mechanisms behind tissue destruction in multiple sclerosis are still not clear.
-Studies using tissue samples from the brains and spinal cords of deceased MS patients help in the search for the cause of the disease.
+Progress has been made in multiple sclerosis research in recent years, but the exact mechanisms behind tissue destruction in MS are still not clear.
+Studies using tissue samples from brain and spinal cord of deceased MS patients help in the search for the cause of the disease.
 Our researchers therefore depend on your tissue donation.

 The disease-oriented competence network multiple sclerosis (KKNMS) established its own CNS tissue bank (German MS Brain Bank).

 Any multiple sclerosis patient who would like to support medical research after his or her own death can register as a donor.
 For this donor program, an autopsy will be performed and the brain and spinal cord will be removed.
 Although the donors will not profit from any new research insights, they will help lay the foundations for helping future MS patients.